What is an advocate?

 - Encourage your church to include TCBF in the church budget.

-- Encourage church members to give to the Tennessee Priorities in Mission Offering.
+- Encourage church members to give to the Elizabeth Richard's State Missions Offering.

-- Practical ways to connect with CBF National
+- Practical ways to connect with CBF Global.

 Nothing strengthens the connection between a local congregation and CBF like engagement, and the best connections enrich both the church and the Fellowship Community.